-- A School Cup awarded each year to the winning house.
-Small awards presented to individual year group winners and certificates to each event winner, celebrating as much success as possible.
+- A School Cup is awarded each year to the winning house.
+Small awards are presented to individual year group winners and certificates to each event winner, celebrating as much success as possible.

-- Student led competitions with staff facilitating, in a range of events.
-Forms need to play to their strengths to ensure all students compete in House activities throughout the year.
+- Student-led competitions take place with staff facilitating in a range of events.
+Forms play to their strengths to ensure all students compete in House activities throughout the year.

-- House captains and cross year house assemblies, timed occasionally through the year, to support the calendar of events and competitions.
+- House assemblies take place throughout the year to support the calendar of events and competitions.

-- Helps foster a sense of community, team spirit and pride.
+- It helps foster a sense of community, team spirit and pride.

 - It encourages inter-year group friendships.

-- The chance to be mentored and to mentor others, have leadership responsibilities and be a role model for others.
+- Students have an opportunity to be mentored and to mentor others, have leadership responsibilities and be a role model for others.

-- Allows as much personal achievement as possible to be recognized.
+- It allows as much personal achievement as possible to be recognised.

-- A stronger student voice in decision-making across the school.
+- There is a stronger student voice in decision-making across the school.